vlc-rpc/vlc-discord-rpc/README.md

 If you would like to display shows and movies as such, instead of a video, you will need to use our custom metadata script.
 1) Install [FFMPEG](https://www.ffmpeg.org/download.html)
 2) Add [FFMPEG to PATH](https://www.hostinger.com/tutorials/how-to-install-ffmpeg).
-3) In the vlc-rpc project folder, change directories into the Metadata folder.
+3) In the vlc-rpc project folder, change directories into the Metadata folder by using `cd Metdata` in the terminal/console.
 4) Run `node metadata.js`
 5) Fill in the prompts
 6) Optional: Add your movie api key to `config.js`.
 Movies will be displayed as videos otherwise.